 Arson/Fire: Unlawfully and intentionally damaging or attempting to damage any school or personal property by fire or incendiary device.
 Firecrackers, fireworks, and trash can fires would be included in this category if they were contributing factors to a damaging fire.

 Assault and Battery: Voluntary fighting resulting in physical injury to another person shall be considered assault and battery.
-Physical assault includes any physical confrontation that may result in no injury, minor injury, or serious injury that includes, but may not be limited to, kicking, shoving, pushing, hitting and fighting.
+Physical assault includes any physical confrontation that may result in no injury, injury, or serious injury that includes, but may not be limited to, kicking, shoving, pushing, hitting and fighting.
 An actual offensive, forceful, violent and intentional touching or striking of a student against his/her will, intentionally causing bodily harm with the use of a firearm or other weapon.
 Includes mob assault.

 Battery: The unlawful application of force to the person of another.